Work

 Can the Global Talent Stream lead to permanent residence?

 Yes, indirectly.
-The GTS work permit is temporary, but a valid LMIA-supported job offer can add points under the Express Entry Comprehensive Ranking System, and the skilled Canadian experience you build can qualify you for the Canadian Experience Class.
+The GTS work permit is temporary, but the skilled Canadian experience you build can qualify you for the Canadian Experience Class, and a Canadian job offer can help you secure a Provincial Nominee Program nomination, which adds 600 points to your Express Entry score.
+A job offer no longer adds CRS points on its own (IRCC removed those points in 2025), so confirm the current rules on canada.ca.
 Several Provincial Nominee Program streams, including Alberta tech pathways, are built around skilled workers with a Canadian job offer or experience.
 We plan the work-permit stage with the eventual PR route in mind so the fast temporary entry builds toward permanent residence.

 Moving fast on a Global Talent Stream hire?